ahakola/WeakAuras/!RAID Tank Debuffs TSU.md

 ## Building

-Easiest way is to import [!RAID Tank Debuffs TSU.txt](/!RAID%20Tank%20Debuffs%20TSU.txt), but if you want to, you can easily make your own.
+Easiest is to import the export string, but it isn't hard to recreate this by your own with these instructions.

 ### Create Dynamic Group and Icon-type aura